QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2023-01-14-istio-api-gateway-with-keycloak-as-idp.md

 Otherwise the client could not see what is going on (remember the user only gets the cookie from oauth2 proxy to store).

-As you can see on the right in dev tools, when requesting "echo" service I get redirected to /auth (keycloak), then to /login (microsoft azure active directory which we federate to), then I get through around in there for a while, then back to /callback with the code that oauth2 proxy expects in return for a cookie that it has already prepared in redis.
+As you can see on the right in dev tools, when requesting "echo" service I get redirected to /auth (keycloak), then to /login (microsoft azure active directory which we federate to), then I get passed around in there by microsoft for a while, then back to /callback with the code that oauth2 proxy expects in return for a cookie that it has already prepared in redis.
 Lastly the upstream service /echo loads and I can see all of the info that every upstream service has available (while I the user have only a cookie).

 ![](../assets/2023-04-05-echo-3.png)

 ## Summary

-Benefits of running apps in kubernetes is of course to be able to offer logs and metrics in a unified way.
+Benefits for developers of running apps in kubernetes is of course to be able to get logs and metrics in a unified way.
 With the addition of istio we can add to that richer traffic metrics, and traffic management abilities such as circuit breaking and retry logic.
+All which reduces the cognetitive load and meta-data handling bloat that takes away from focus on the business logic.

 All in all this approach enables us to raise the bar of what a new application can do without a lot of boiler plate, and everyone's apps work the same way in these aspects since it is dealt with on the infrastructure level.

-An API gateway with istio becomes one more thing to add.
-One more thing that we can remove for each application to otherwise deal with.
+An API gateway with istio becomes one more thing in that effort.
+One more thing that we can take out of each application to otherwise deal with.

 Essentially we can promise developers that "if traffic hits your app on any port: it has been encrypted and is always authenticated, just make sure it is authorized."